 If you have any further questions regarding SMEs they can be directed to us through our dedicated SME enquiries mailbox.

 SME case studies

-Read examples of how the government has made it more fair for small businesses to compete for government contracts.
+Read examples of how the government has made it fairer for small businesses to compete for government contracts.

-The Home Office is committed to practising sustainable procurement to drive value for money whilst minimising environmental damage and waste.
+The Home Office practises sustainable procurement to increase value for money while minimising environmental damage and waste.

-We use our procurement and contract management activities to drive sustainable behaviour.
+We use our procurement and contract management activities to encourage sustainable behaviour.
 More information is available on our energy use page.

-Since July 2012 we have been promoting Government Buying Standards (GBS) among buyers and commercial managers and have inserted a corporate social responsibility (CSR) clause within our standard long-form terms and conditions.
-This includes a requirement for suppliers to comply with current GBS for the provision of commodity goods and services and to conduct an annual self-assessment of their CSR policy.
+Since July 2012 we have been promoting government buying standards (GBS) among buyers and commercial managers and have inserted a corporate social responsibility (CSR) clause within our standard long-form terms and conditions.
+Suppliers must comply with current GBS for the provision of commodity goods and services and must conduct an annual self-assessment of their CSR policy.

-The Home Office measures sustainability performance through an online self assessment questionnaire called “CAESER”, which suppliers complete with details of their approach to the key themes of CSR:
+The Home Office measures sustainability performance through an online self assessment questionnaire called “CAESER”, which suppliers complete with details of their approach to the main themes of CSR:

 - equality and diversity